 Our electric passenger vehicles charging at Town Hall House.
 Credit: Chris Southwood Fleet transition to electric vehicles Several types of vehicles make up our fleet, from passenger cars to street sweepers and large rubbish collection trucks.
 Since 2014, we've transitioned to lower emissions vehicles by first using hybrid cars and now fully electric passenger vehicles.
 We've also introduced small electric waste collection vehicles that provide clean and safe cleansing services.
 Shifting our heavy vehicles to electric is more challenging due to availability and operational constraints.
 We are trialling electric trucks to identify operationally viable solutions and future proof our capacity to offer efficient services.
 At the same time, we're installing electric vehicle charging infrastructure at our operational facilities.
-Our targets 20% reduction in fleet emissions by June 2030 from FY2023 baseline and all light commercial and passenger vehicles
+Our targets 20% reduction in fleet emissions by June 2030 from FY2023 baseline and all light commercial and passenger vehicles 100% electric⊅

 City of Sydney's first electric fleet truck.
 Credit: Jennifer Leahy Priority 2.
-Deliver environmental sustainability through responsible asset planning and management Our community asset management plan integrates environmental best practice into every aspect of infrastructure, from planning and design to upgrades and maintenance.
-Addressing the operational impacts of our infrastructure during the design or renewal phase can lower environmental impacts and ongoing costs.
-We can enhance the design of our assets by adopting materials and technologies that reduce energy and water use and incorporate circularity from the outset.
+Deliver environmental sustainability through responsible asset planning and management Addressing the operational impacts of our assets during the design or renewal phase can lower environmental impacts and ongoing costs.
+We can enhance the design of our assets by adopting materials and technologies that reduce energy and water use and incorporating circularity from the outset.
 Prioritising better design means focusing on how a building functions.
 Do material choices interfere with energy efficient heating or cooling?
 Can recycled water be used?
 Will the building remain fit for purpose over time and not have to be replaced or upgraded too frequently?
+Our community asset management plan integrates environmental best practice into every aspect of our buildings, infrastructure and green spaces, from planning and design to upgrades and maintenance.

 Embodied carbon is a key focus for roads, cycleways, stormwater infrastructure, public spaces, and buildings.
 Emissions from production of materials such as cement, glass, aluminium, and steel are significant but will decrease as industries adopt cleaner processes and materials and use renewable energy.
+Building on our operational emissions results, we're addressing carbon emissions in our supply chains.
 Although embodied carbon has been challenging to measure, new tools make this possible.
-Emissions from capital works can be significant.
+Emissions from capital works often exceed those from operations.
 We will assess upfront embodied carbon during decision-making and, as a member of industry groups, work with suppliers to transform the market.
-In our own operations, we'll trial and replace construction materials with sustainable, lowercarbon options, such as low-carbon concrete, crushed recycled glass in asphalt and pipes, and recycled aggregates.
+To reduce our operational embodied carbon emissions, we'll trial and replace construction materials with sustainable, lower-carbon options, such as low-carbon concrete, crushed recycled glass in asphalt and pipes, and recycled aggregates.

 We will report on the embodied carbon of major projects.